 As the amount of data generated globally increases exponentially, businesses are finding it increasingly valuable to add the job to their executive ranks.
-A survey of 254 chief information officers worldwide found that 61% would like to see a chief data officer hired within the next year.1 Yet, there is no one chief data officer job description.
+A 2022 survey of 94 Fortune 1000 and industry-leading organizations found that nearly three-quarters—73.7%—of those firms have appointed chief data or analytics officers, or both combined into one role.1 Yet, there is no one chief data officer job description.
 Companies tend to write these job descriptions depending on specific needs.
 But if a general list of job requirements were to be assembled, the chief data officer could be said to be both a strategist and advisor, someone who develops a strategy for how an enterprise manages data.
 This person forges links between internal databases and data stores so that information is easier to find and use.
 This, in turn, enhances a company’s ability to analyze data and use it in the decision-making process.

 The chief data officer also looks for ways to lower the cost of consuming and using data, which is critical as the volume of information that must be processed continues to climb.
 Finally, the chief data officer must ensure the quality of the data the enterprise is using and producing so that it can make informed and accurate decisions.

-Because this is an executive-level position, a chief data officer’s salary typically averages $179,000 annually.2 It is also a job that requires substantial experience with information technology, including strong communication skills and extensive knowledge of big data, data governance, statistics and mathematics, best practices for technical projects, and data modeling and visualization practices.
+Because this is an executive-level position, the job of chief data officer requires someone with substantial experience in information technology, as well as strong communication skills and extensive knowledge of big data, data governance, statistics and mathematics, best practices for technical projects, and data modeling and visualization practices.

 Walden University is an accredited institution offering an online Doctor of Information Technology degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.